snmarkley1/HHUUD10/scripts/README.md

 - `06_nlcd_organize.R` - organizes the NLCD data produced in script 05 and gathered from the NHGIS's [environmental summaries files](https://www.nhgis.org/user-resources/environmental-summaries).
   - *Line 25* - Users need to have already downloaded the [`us_tract_2010_nlcd_timevariesbycolumn.zip`](https://data2.nhgis.org/environmental/us_tract_2010_nlcd_timevariesbycolumn.zip) file into the `tables` folder.

-- `07_pull_in_airport_data.R` - import activation date information for U.S. airports from the [Federal Aviation Administration (FAA)](https://www.faa.gov/airports/airport_safety/airportdata_5010/).
+- `07_pull_in_airport_data.R` - import activation date information for U.S. airports from the [Federal Aviation Administration (FAA)](https://adip.faa.gov/agis/public/#/airportSearch/advanced).
-  - *Line 21* - This data was imported successfully on June 28, 2021 and was still operative by September 13, 2021.
-If this link is broken, users may [create an issue](https://github.com/[removed]/HHUUD10/issues).
+  - This data was imported successfully on June 28, 2021.
+However, the data link has since been deactivated by the FAA.
+Accordingly, the original FAA data table used to generate HHUUD10 has been stored in the `tables` folder as `airports_yr.dbf`, and the code has been commented out.
+Additional code and instructions for importing and preparing the new FAA data is also provided and is also commented out.

 - `08_sparse_tracts.py` - identifies and organizes sparsely populated tracts.